RealismusModding/FS17_seasons/README.md

 # FS17 Seasons

+This mod is not complete and is actively being worked on.
+Nothing is guaranteed to work and the mod is in a state of constant flux.

 ## Pull Requests

 Please join us on [Slack](http://realismus.joskuijpers.nl) to discuss any changes you wish to make via pull requests, otherwise they are likely to be rejected.